Stainless Steel 304

 Grade 409 stainless steel is ferritic stainless steel stabilized by the presence of titanium and/or niobium.
 It has good mechanical properties and corrosion resistance that are maintained at high temperatures.
 It has good formability and welding characteristics.
 It can be welded by various methods such as arc, resistance spot, and seam welding.
 However, grade 409 welding requires preheating to 150-2600C and post-weld annealing to improve ductility.
 It is not suitable for aesthetic applications as it tends to form light surface rusting.

-Grade 420 stainless steel is martensitic stainless steel with high carbon content.
+Grade 420 stainless steel is martensitic stainless steel with high carbon content of 0.15 to 0.45% and a minimum chromium content of 12%.
+It is a higher form of grade 410.
 Its strength significantly increases by about 1000 MPa when hardened and stress relieved.
-Its corrosion resistance is lowered compared to austenitic and ferritic stainless steel, but it is enough to withstand mild acids, alkali, freshwater, normal atmospheric conditions, and food products.
-It has good ductility in its annealed state but has poor corrosion resistance; hence, it is utilized in the fully hardened condition.
+Its corrosion resistance is lower than austenitic and ferritic stainless steel, but it is enough to withstand mild acids, alkali, freshwater, normal atmospheric conditions, and food products.
+It has good ductility in its annealed state but has poor corrosion resistance; hence, it is utilized in the fully hardened, surface grounded, or polished condition.

 Grade 430 stainless steel is ferritic stainless steel primarily composed of chromium and iron; the concentrations of carbon, nickel, and other alloying elements are very low, making grade 430 stainless steels less expensive.
 It has good heat and corrosion resistance which can handle organic acids and nitric acids.
 Being ferritic stainless steel, it has excellent stress corrosion cracking resistance.
 Grade 430 has good machinability and formability and a low work hardening rate.
 However, it has a low ductility rate and is prone to galling.